-The operational data were standardized using generalized linear models in R 3.2.1 (R Core Team, 2014).
-Analyses were conducted separately for each of the two core areas.
+The operational data were standardized using generalized linear models in Microsoft R Open 3.3.2 (R Core Team 2016).
+Analyses were conducted separately for each of the two core areas, and for each of the two target change methods.

 Data were prepared by selecting operational data for vessels that had made at least 100 sets, for years in which there had been at least 100 sets, and for 5° cells in which there had been at least 200 sets.